Kamal-2500/Delivery-System/README.md

 - **MySQL**: A relational database management system for storing and managing delivery-related data.
 - **Jest**: A JavaScript testing framework for unit testing.
 - **Supertest**: A library for testing HTTP servers using Express.
-- **Express Validator**: A set of express.js middlewares that wraps the validator.js library, used for input validation.
+- **Express Validator**: Used for input validation.
 - **JWT**: JSON Web Tokens for authentication and authorization.

 ## API Endpoints

 1. **Register API**:
-   - Functionality: Registers a new user with the provided username, email, and password.
+   - Functionality: Registers a new user with the provided name, phone, email, and password.
    - Input Validation: Checks for the presence and validity of the required fields.
    - Authentication: No authentication required.